captn3m0/ideas/README.md

 6. You use the application to access the user's account

 The account access will continue till the victim checks his/her approved applications.

+## Notify Daemon for Linux

+Not another window manager daemon, because lots of them already exist and there are already good APIs in almost all languages that make it easy to integrate with all of them.
+However, Linux DEs are still missing an easy way for me to get notifications about the thousands of little different things (such as build notifications).

+The idea is to have a simple config where you can connect your bazillian accounts via OAuth, and we will poll all your accounts and give you "clickable" notifications for each of them.
+(GMail notifications might open your mail client if you click reply)

+Keep it pluggable, otherwise its of no use.

 ##Licence
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Feel free to contribute via Pull Requests, or discuss ideas in Issues.
 Also feel free to use these ideas in making the Next Big Thing.